jessmensa/Jessmensa/README.md

 - 🤔 I’m open to Flutter and iOS Engineering roles.
 # Myself
 - 🛠 Two years building apps in Flutter and iOS.
 - 👨🏿‍💻 Freelancing and Working on side projects atm.
-- 📚 Currently learning Java development.
 - ☕️ i dont really like coffee, just water.
 - 🗣 Very communicative
 - 🎯 Focused